superman2775/Latin-escape-room/README.md

 # Latin-escape-room

-This is just a dumb school project.
+This is just a school project.

 # How to download
 - Click on Escape room.VBS